 Reporting Resident-specific Emergencies.
 A Residence shall report to EOEA the occurrence of an incident or accident that arises within a Residence or its property, that has or may have a Significant Negative Effect on a resident's health, safety or welfare, as defined by 651 CMR 12.02.
 A Significant Negative Effect shall be assumed whenever, as a result of an incident or accident, any unplanned or unscheduled visit to a hospital or medical treatment is necessary.

 Any report required under either section 12.04(11)(c) or 12.04(11)(d)shall be filed with the Assisted Living Certification Unit within 24 hours after the occurrence of the incident or accident via EOEA’s online filing system.
 In the event the online filing system is inaccessible, a Residence must submit a temporary report by facsimile and telephone and formally submit the official report via the online filing system as soon as the service becomes accessible.
 The information submitted in the incident report must be accurate and include all details associated with the incident.
 This requirement is in addition to the requirements of M.G.L. c.
 19A, s.
 15, and of any other applicable law.

+Any Residence that fails to comply with the incident reporting requirements of section 12.04(11)(c), (d) and/or (e) shall be suspended for no less than 30 days.

 Communicable Disease Control Plan.
 The Residence must implement a plan to prevent and limit the spread of communicable disease.
 The plan shall conform to the currently accepted standards for principles of universal precautions based on OSHA Guidelines and shall include but need not be limited to the following components: